 Fisher Investments Europe Limited (FIE) is authorised and regulated by the Financial Conduct Authority (FCA).
 It is registered in England, Company Number 3850593.
 Fisher Investment Europe's FCA reference number is 191609.
 FIE is wholly-owned by Fisher Asset Management, LLC, trading as Fisher Investments (FI), which is wholly-owned by Fisher Investments, Inc. Fisher FI is an investment adviser registered with the United States Securities and Exchange Commission.
 FIE delegates investment management to FI.
 As of 31 March 2018, FI managed over \$105 billion USD.
 FI and its subsidiaries consist of four business units - Fisher Investments Institutional Group, Fisher Investments US Private Client Group, Fisher Investments International Private Client Group, and Fisher Investments 401(k) Solutions Group.
 FIIG services significantly all of FI's institutional accounts.
 Fisher Investments US Private Client Group and Fisher Investments International Private Client Group manage and serve a variety of equity, fixed income, and balanced assets for a substantial majority of the firm's private client accounts.
 401(k) Solutions provides investment-related fiduciary and plan consulting services to employer sponsored retirement plans in the United States with less than \$20 million USD in assets.
 FI's Investment Policy Committee (the IPC) is responsible for all strategic investment decisions for both business units.
-When FI cannot directly manage assets for clients in select European countries, its wholly-owned subsidiary based in the UK, FIE, serves as the investment management conducted by FI.
+When FI cannot directly manage assets for clients in select European countries, its wholly-owned subsidiary based in the UK, FIE, serves as the investment manager.
+In this arrangement, FIE delegates portfolio management to its parent company, FI.
+FIE's Investment Oversight Committee (IOC) oversees portfolio management conducted by FI.
 The IOC helps ensure FI, as sub-manager, manages the portfolio in accordance with the investment management agreement between FIE and the client.
 The IPC has ultimate decision-making authority and accountability for the firm's strategies.
-The IPC is also responsible for all strategic investment decisions affecting this mandate, subject to oversight by the IOC.
+The IPC is also responsible for all strategic invest